grimme-lab/xtb_docs/source/qcxms_doc/qcxms_setup.rst

 ====================

 .. note::
-   The QCxMS describes the new name for QCEIMS and includes the CID features that are not yet released.
-   However, the EI mode is not influenced hereby.
-Until publication, QCEIMS version 4.3 the most recent version of the program.
-The setup works the same for both, only the name have to be exchanged.
+The source code will be provided in the future, as soon as most bugs have been cleared.
+A special release note will be provided accordingly.

 Untar the compressed source archive:

 .. code::

-   tar -xvzf QCxMS.tar.gz
+   tar -xvzf QCxMS_v.X.X.tar.gz

 Enter the newly created folder.
 All source files can be found in the qcxms folder.
 To build the program, run the following commands: